Dream11: Format

 Dream11 provides a fantasy gaming platform for multiple sports such as fantasy cricket, football, basketball, kabaddi, hockey, volleyball, handball and baseball.
 It is an online game where users create a virtual team of real-life players and earn points based on the performances of these players in real matches.
 A user who scores the maximum points in their joined contests attains the first rank on the leader-board.
 Dream11 offers free and paid contests.
 A user has to pay a certain fee to join a contest and can win real cash.
 To participate in a Dream11 game, a user must be at least 18 years old and needs to get their profile verified using their PAN.

-Awards and recognition

-Dream11 was ranked 35th in Top 75 Most Valuable Indian Brands in 2022 by Kantar BrandZ.